renukasastry/Jumbo-tests/manual_tests/charters/miscellaneous/MyJumbo.Tooltips.md

 ###Other Test Ideas
 * Check the tooltip on different resolution and screen size devices, the overlay behind the tooltip should cover all the app area
-* iOS only: Check if each tooltip is displayed correctly when the 'collored statusbar' is displayed and after
+* iOS only: Check if each tooltip is displayed correctly when the 'colored status bar' is displayed and after
 * Install a version of the app that only has the 'visual shopping list button tooltip'.
 View and dismiss this tooltip and update to a version that has also the 'My Jumbo' tooltips.
 Check if the 'My Jumbo' tooltips are displayed but the SL tooltip is not displayed again
 * Open the app (first time, or after update) by using a deeplink to products, then go to My Jumbo and Shopping list to see if the tooltips are displayed